Robust quantum dots charge autotuning using neural network uncertainty: Line detection

 The first part of the procedure consists of automatically detecting charge transition lines in subsections of offline experimental stability diagrams (Figure~\ref{fig:network}).
-We address this problem as a binary classification task (``\emph{line}'' or ``\emph{no-line}'').
-The choice of \ac{NN} rather than alternative statistical methods is firstly driven by the goal of designing a hardware-agnostic method that can adapt to the rapidly evolving \ac{QD} research field. \Ac{ML} algorithms can automatically adjust to new data features, such as a new artifact caused by a novel measurement setup or new transition line patterns induced by a change in the \ac{QD} hardware design. \Ac{NN} methods also have the potential to employ transfer learning methods~\cite{Bengio_2012} to facilitate swift adaptation of the model to newly introduced devices.
-Furthermore, \acp{NN} have demonstrated outstanding performance in detecting patterns within images and filtering various types of noise, especially \acp{CNN}~\cite{Chen_2021}.
-Therefore, they are well suited for detecting lines within images, such as transition lines in 2-dimensional stability diagrams.
-Finally, \acp{NN} are known to maintain good scalability~\cite{Lienhard_2022} with respect to the problem size and complexity, a crucial characteristic as we aim to develop a solution compatible with large arrays of \acp{QD}.
+An image segmentation model~\cite{Minaee_2021, Zhang_2024} could identify lines, but it would require scanning large diagram sections, which is expected to slow down the autotuning process.
+To relax the input size requirement and reduce the model's complexity, we address this problem as a supervised binary classification task (``\emph{line}'' or ``\emph{no-line}'').
+The choice of a \ac{NN} rather than alternative statistical methods~\cite{Ding_2001, Bishop_2006, Mukhopadhyay_2015, Sun_2022} is firstly driven by the goal of designing a hardware-agnostic method that can adapt to the rapidly evolving \ac{QD} research field. \Ac{ML} algorithms can automatically adjust to new data features, such as a new artifact caused by a novel measurement setup or new transition line patterns induced by a change in the \ac{QD} hardware design. \Ac{NN} methods also have the potential to employ transfer learning methods~\cite{Bengio_2012} to facilitate swift adaptation of the model to newly introduced devices.
+Furthermore, \acp{NN} have demonstrated outstanding performance in detecting patterns within images and filtering various types of noise, especially \acp{CNN}~\cite{Krizhevsky_2017, Patil_2020, Chen_2021, Li_2022}.
+Therefore, they are well suited for detecting lines within images, such as transition lines in two-dimensional stability diagrams.
+Finally, \acp{NN} are known to maintain good scalability~\cite{Lienhard_2022} with respect to problem size and complexity; a crucial characteristic as we aim to develop a solution that is compatible with large arrays of \acp{QD}.